-Let us reformulate the above lemma.
-During the local stage of \algname{GradSkip}, when clients do not communicate with each other, $i^{th}$ client terminates its local gradient steps once the local coin toss $\eta_{i,t}=0$.
+\end{lemma} Let us reformulate the above lemma.
+During the local stage of \algname{GradSkip}, when clients do not communicate with the server, $i^{th}$ client terminates its local gradient steps once the local coin tosses $\eta_{i,t}=0$.
 Thus, smaller probability $q_i$ implies sooner coin toss $\eta_{i,t}=0$ in expectation, hence, less amount of local computation for client $i$.
-Therefore, we can relax computational requirements of clients by adjusting these probabilities $q_i$ and controlling the amount of local gradient computation.
+Therefore, we can relax the computational requirements of clients by adjusting these probabilities $q_i$ and controlling the amount of local gradient computations.